bodlukas/bodlukas.github.io/_research/shakemapsim.md

 ## Example

-The following example illustrates the capabilities of ShakemapSim in producing maps of conditional ground-motion IM parameters and developing ...
+The following example illustrates the capabilities of ShakemapSim in producing maps of conditional ground-motion IM parameters and generating correlated samples at specified building sites.

-Specify the ground-motion model
+The code snippet below shows how to specify and assemble the different model components.

 ```python
 # 1) Specify IM of interest